 - The IRS has begun assessing Employer Mandate penalties

 Within the last six weeks, many employers have received Letter 226-J that proposes an employer shared responsibility payment for each month of non-compliance for the 2015 tax year.
-At this time, no Health e(fx) employer clients have received a letter.
 However, of those employers who have received a letter, some have assessments of over $13 million in fines.
 These penalties are intended to help fund the ACA and the associated subsidies.

 - The repeal of the Individual Mandate penalty puts more pressure on the states and the Marketplace structure and health care system